 To summarize, one can emphasize the most important features of Fast CinemaDNG Processor software for realtime MLV video processing on GPU: native support of MLV format, fast MLV decoding on CPU, high quality debayering, realtime denoising, DCP and LCP profiles, 3D LUT, smooth mlv playback for 4K, export options, etc.

 Instead of conventional MLV workflow, where we need to convert MLV to DNG sequence, then to create proxies for further color grading, now we can do all these thing at the same pipeline, because we don't need neither DNG not proxies for MLV processing, everything could be done on GPU in realtime, starting from RAW MLV to final color corrected video.

 P.S.
-Release of MLV Media Player on GPU is expected by the end of February 2018.
+Release of MLV Media Player on GPU is expected at March-April 2018.